 Position summary:

 The primary purpose of this position is to help oversee programming for PCA&M’s Summer Camp initiative, which includes 10 weeks of immersive studio and media arts camps serving up to 1,000 students annually.
-This position will share responsibilities with a Co-Director, essentially directing the season’s entire educational program, and ensuring that all curricula runs smoothly as programmed.
-This position will work closely with the summer camp director and one other assistant.
-This person will also work closely with the Media Equipment Coordinator to ensure our photography, animation, and digital classes run effectively.
+This position will work closely with the summer camp director and one other assistant to ensure all summer camp programming runs smoothly and efficiently, delivering high-quality learning experiences to youth ages 6-17 years of age.
+We are seeking one assistant with traditional media experience, such as drawing, painting, printmaking, ceramics, and metalsmithing, and one assistant with digital media and photography experience, such as graphic design, darkroom photography, digital animation, and digital illustration.

 Essential functions and responsibilities:

-- Oversee all programming for Summer Art Camp classes, including but not limited to: Help teachers organize their lesson plans and supplemental classroom materials; ensure the smooth operation of all day-to-day procedures related to the Summer Camp program; make sure media camps have proper software, equipment, and materials.
+- Provide assistance in facilitation of programming for Summer Art Camp classes, including but not limited to: Help teachers organize their lesson plans and supplemental classroom materials; ensure the smooth operation of all day-to-day procedures related to the Summer Camp program; make sure camps have necessary materials, equipment, and software.

 - Coordinate student/family and instructor surveys.